PlatONnetwork/platon.py/docs/filters.rst

     - [A, B] "A in first position AND B in second position (and anything after)"
     - [[A, B], [A, B]] "(A OR B) in first position AND (A OR B) in second position (and anything after)"

-See the JSON-RPC documentation for `eth_newFilter <https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_newfilter>`_ more information on the standard filter parameters.
+See the JSON-RPC documentation for `platon_newFilter <https://github.com/platonnetwork/wiki/wiki/JSON-RPC#platon_newfilter>`_ more information on the standard filter parameters.

 Creating a log filter by either of the above methods will return a :class:`LogFilter` instance.